-- Households containing children aged 19 years or under where total gross household annual income is above £50,000. - Single person households with an income above £25,000. - Couples (no children) with an income above £30,000. - Applicants who have disposed of an asset, savings or capital within 5 years of the date of their application which they could reasonably have been expected to use to resolve their housing difficulties. - Maximum savings/capital/assets above £16,000.
+- Single person households with an income above £30,000. - Couple only households with an income above £40,000 - Households requiring a 2 bedroom property, with an income above £50,000 - Households requiring a 3 bedroom property or larger, with an income above £60,000 - Applicants who have disposed of an asset, savings or capital within 5 years of the date of their application which they could reasonably have been expected to use to resolve their housing difficulties. - Maximum savings/capital/assets above £16,000.